maxviazov/Spring-Frameworks-/What's-New-in-the-Spring-Framework.md

 ### Core Container

+* Support for candidate component index (as alternative to classpath scanning).
+* Support for any `@Nullable` annotations as indicators for optional injection points.
 * Functional style on `GenericApplicationContext`/`AnnotationConfigApplicationContext`
   * `Supplier`-based bean registration API with bean definition customizer callbacks.
-* First-class support for Kotlin through specific functional style extensions.
-  * For bean registration as well as `JdbcTemplate` and functional endpoints.
-* Support for any `@Nullable` annotations as indicators for optional injection points.
-  * Also for Kotlin nullability declarations.
 * Consistent detection of transaction, caching, async annotations on interface methods.
   * In case of CGLIB proxies.
-* Support for candidate component index (as alternative to classpath scanning).
 * XML configuration namespaces streamlined towards unversioned schemas.
   * Always resolved against latest `xsd` files; no support for deprecated features.
   * Version-specific declarations still supported but validated against latest schema.